drshokerr/devops-morty/readme.md

 curl <minikubeIp>:NodePort/healthcheck

-for ingress with minikube need to ebable teh addon
+for ingress with minikube need to ebable the addon

 minikube addons enable ingress